aalto-grades/aalto-grades/client/README.md

 ## Translation utils

-There are several scripts to aide in managing translations.
+There are several scripts to aid in managing translations.

 - `npm run trans-parse`: Parses the source code for missing translation keys in the locale translation files.